-Infrastructure projects typically have 3 distinct phases including design (which includes concept development and environmental clearance), right-of-way, and construction which usually need to be programmed in separate years.
-Projects should be completed within 3 years of the execution date of the state and local agreement, unless stated otherwise in the agreement.
+Infrastructure projects vary only in which ITD District or LHTAC TAP Coordinator administers the project, and if COMPASS is involved.
+All infrastructure projects typically have 3 distinct phases including design (which includes concept development and environmental clearance), Right-of-Way verification and construction which usually needs to be programmed in separate years.
+Projects should be completed within 3 years of the execution date of the State and local agreement, unless stated otherwise in the agreement.
 Below is a list of eligible infrastructure activities.

-- Design and construction of the following: - On and off road trail facilities for pedestrians, bicyclists and non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety related infrastructure and transportation projects to achieve compliance with the Americans for Disabilities Act, 1990; - infrastructure related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs; and - Boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways. - Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users; - Construction of turnouts, overlooks, and viewing areas; - Inventory, control, or removal of outdoor advertising; - Historic preservation and rehabilitation of historic transportation facilities; - Vegetation management practices. - Archaeological activities, relating to impacts from implementation of a transportation project eligible for federal transportation funds. - Environmental mitigation to... - Address stormwater management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff, or - Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.
+- Design and construction of the following: - On and off road trail facilities for pedestrians, bicyclists and non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting and other safety related infrastructure and transportation projects to achieve compliance with the Americans with Disabilities Act, 1990; - infrastructure related projects and systems that will provide safe routes for non-drivers, including children, older adults and individuals with disabilities to access daily needs, and; - o Boulevards and other roadways largely in the Right-of-Way of former Interstate System routes or other divided highways.

+- Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, equestrian or other non-motorized transportation users; - Construction of turnouts, overlooks and viewing areas; - Inventory, control, or removal of outdoor advertising; - Historic preservation and rehabilitation of historic transportation facilities; - Vegetation management practices; - Archaeological activities, relating to impacts from implementation of a transportation project eligible for federal transportation funds;

+Environmental mitigation to:

+- Address storm water management, control and water pollution prevention or abatement related to highway construction or due to highway runoff, or - Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.